nfdi4plants/ARC-specification/references/specifications/validation-packages.md

 provide read access to the ARC and write access to the output directory.
 A package SHOULD treat the ARC as read-only and MUST NOT write outside the supplied output directory as part of normal validation.

+The reference runner emits the short `-i` and `-o` forms.
+The reference package argument parser also accepts `--arc-directory` and `--out-directory` for direct invocation; those aliases are therefore reserved from package-specific input declarations.

 The reference runner is the
 [`arc-validate` CLI](https://github.com/nfdi4plants/arc-validate).
 The